Ahwangbo/WEB250/README.md

 Assignment 4
 I leanred as I was doing the assignment that this was challanging for me because I had so much trouble with adding the numbers and doing the multiplicaiton and as I took time to work on it and did it and server side scripting worked I learned how to fix it and how to work on this.
 I intened to use this in the world for educaqiton and how it will help parents and children to do the different equaiton of different problems using the tbale.

+Assignment 13
+In this class I learned for server-side-scripting for this class was learning to use different language and using the different side scripting for the website was really neat and making it work for customers to see how it works and also learning to see how it works as customer point of view.
+I would apply the things I learned by showing it to customer and working togeter to make it better and i would also use it for my web development as using different web language to include in the website.